D4rk-5ky/Syncerate/README.md

 Or add the required ZFS permission for you user

 ### dont remove `SourceDataset` and `DestDataSet` they are hardcoded variables in the script (!!!NOT to be renamed!!!)
-### Since when looping over the datasets in the source/dest files, these hardcoded variables will be changed to the corresponding datasets from the lists in the each files. (fx Storage/Wallabag, BackUp/SynCoid-Test/Wallabag ... etc.)
+### Since when looping over the datasets in the source/dest files, these hardcoded variables will be changed to the corresponding datasets from the lists in the each files.
+### (fx Storage/Wallabag, BackUp/SynCoid-Test/Wallabag ... etc.)

 `SyncoidCommand=syncoid <UserName>@<IP>:SourceDataSet DestDataSet --compress none --sshcipher chacha20-poly1305@openssh.com --sshport <Port> --sshkey <DestToSSHKey> --no-privilege-elevation`

 ### Next if you have a password, either for SSH or a keyfile insert it here.
   - `PassWord=No` (if you dont have a password)
-  - `PassWord=Ask` (the script will stop and ask for a password to be typed in terminal and will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg-file and written to the terminal while running the script))
+  - `PassWord=Ask` (the script will stop and ask for a password to be typed in terminal and will automaticaly input the password when needed.
+It will not be saved to logs or mail, but it is still written to the terminal while running the script))
-  - `PassWord=<password>` (insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg-file and written to the terminal while running the script)
+  - `PassWord=<password>` (insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg file and written to the terminal while running the script)

 ### If you wish to receive a mail on Succes/Failure.
 Insert a mail here.
   - `Mail=No` (if you dont want mail)